imissthatfood/imissthatfood.github.io/_recipes/christmas_culculs.md

 Test a few first.
 I find this step difficult to judge.

-_Work fast but be careful, the syrup can burn you badly!_
+Work fast but be careful, the syrup can burn you badly!

+My tips:

+Sugar syrup at 230-240 degrees Celcius is perfect.

+Use a spider and dip the fried cooled culculs in the sugar.

+Shake away excess sugar.

+Spread loosely on greaseproof paper.

+I cover my entire kitchen platform with greaseproof paper so they can spread out well.

 </div> </div>